 Accuracy of Blood Tests in Determining BAC

 The accuracy of blood tests in determining blood alcohol content depends upon the sample that was given, how it was tested, and when it was taken.
 Blood test results tend to be reliable if they are conducted properly.
 Even though they are reliable, a person has a right to what is called a split sample of that sample – of that blood test – and they have the right to send it off to another lab to make sure that it is correct.
-If a person gives a blood sample and the toxicology lab says that their BAC was slightly over the legal limit it might be a good idea to have the lawyer request a split sample of that blood test to send it to an independent lab to verify that the results are the same or, if they are different, use it to their advantage.
-In the event that there is a disparity between the independent lab’s results and the state’s results, challenging a West Palm Beach DUI blood test is an option.
+When a person gives a blood sample, and the toxicology lab says that their BAC was slightly over the legal limit, it might be a good idea to have the Lawyer request a split sample of that blood test to send it to an independent lab to verify that the results are the same or, if they are different, use it to their advantage.
+In the event that there is a disparity between the independent lab’s results and the state’s results, challenging a blood test in West Palm Beach is an option.

 Accuracy of Blood Tests When Determining Drug Impairment

 There are people that take Xanax every day, sometimes multiple times a day, once or twice a day, and it is their daily dose and what they need to function.
-It does not mean that they are impaired but when it shows up in a blood test, the prosecutor and the government will assume that that person is under the influence of that drug because it should not be in their blood even though they have a prescription for it.
+It does not mean that they are impaired, but when it shows up in a blood test, the West Palm Beach prosecutor and the government will assume that that person is under the influence of that drug because it should not be in their blood even though they have a prescription for it.

 Valid Reasons to Refuse a Blood Test

-A justifiable reason for why a person may refuse a blood test is the same reason they would refuse a breath test; they do not want to give any incriminating evidence.
+A justifiable reason why a person may refuse a blood test is the same reason they would refuse a breath test; they do not want to give any incriminating evidence.
 They do not want to give any evidence that might help the government to prove their case against them.
 They may believe they have a right to privacy and do not want to give their blood.
-There are many reasons why a person would not want to give a blood test.
+There are many reasons why a person would not want to give a blood test in West Palm Beach.
 Unless the person is involved in an accident with serious bodily injury or death, the person has a justifiable reason to refuse a blood test if that is what they want to do.

-The steps that a DUI lawyer will take when challenging a West Palm Beach DUI blood test would be to go through the process starting from the initial request for blood.
-Your attorney may question if the test was appropriate, whether you consented or not and so on.
+The steps that a Lawyer will take when challenging a West Palm Beach DUI blood test would be to go through the process starting from the initial request for blood.
+Your Attorney may question if the test was appropriate, whether you consented or not, and so on.

-When they go to the testing of the sample itself, an attorney will look at the person who is doing the testing, the instrument that is being used, the testing.
+When they go to the testing of the sample itself, an Attorney will look at the person who is doing the testing, the instrument that is being used, and the testing.
 They check everything out to see whether or not the result is accurate and reliable.
 They want to go through these results and the process by which the sample was given the entire process, go through with a fine-tooth comb to see if they can find anything to challenge the method of testing or the test itself.
-A lawyer could take each of those steps in order to challenge the results, and build a solid DUI defense for you.
+A Lawyer could take each of those steps in order to challenge the results and build a solid DUI defense for you.
+Contact Leiftert & Leifert now.